 Property Litigation FAQs

-During this time of uncertainty, Barcan+Kirby’s Property Litigation solicitors continue to advise landlords and letting agents in all areas of property law.
+During this time of uncertainty, Barcan+Kirby’s Property Litigation solicitors continue to advise landlords, letting agents and tenants in all areas of property law.

 Many of the questions our litigation team are being asked are from tenants who are struggling to pay their rent due to a change in their employment circumstances and from landlords whose tenants cannot pay their monthly amount and, in turn, are left without an income.
 Some of our frequently asked questions are below, and which our expert team have answered as best they can in this ever-changing climate.